ondrejmo/immich/README.md

 ## Assumptions / Requirements

 These can be easily changed/replaced by appropriate substitutions.
+Use Ctrl-H or similar to search and replace the code-typed keywords.

 - Intel GPU operator
 - The last tested Immich version: `v1.105.1`